jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Introduction/Benefits.md

 ## Flexible Deployment

-Support one-click deployment on the Virtual Machines; provide NFS file storage protocol, which is applicable to the access of different businesses.
+Support one-click deployment on the Virtual Machines; provide NFS and FTP file storage protocol, which is applicable to the access of different businesses.

 ## Install-and-play